wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

+= TODO2.6.0 =
+- Fixed an issue where the affiliate "approve" button would cause an error for Italian translation.

 = 2.5.9 =
 - Made some CSS specific changes to improve the appearance of the "Edit Creative" interface.
 - Made the affiliate register fields translatable in the "Affiliate Registration" tab.